Micah Beckwith: Lieutenant Governor of Indiana

 In 2023, Beckwith announced his candidacy for lieutenant governor of Indiana in the 2024 election.
 Beckwith faced Julie McGuire for the nomination, and won with 891 votes against McGuire's 828.
 He won the election on a ticket with U.S. senator Mike Braun, defeating the Democratic Party nominees Jennifer McCormick and Terry Goodin.

 During the gubernatorial campaign, Beckwith said that McCormick's campaign and its support of abortion rights and gender-affirming care represented "boldness for immorality" and the "Jezebel spirit", and additionally referred to pro-choice Hoosiers as "demonic".
 In response, the Indiana Democratic Party called the Braun-Beckwith ticket a "woman hating campaign".
 Beckwith later said that his comparison of the Indiana Democratic ticket to the Jezebel spirit had "nothing to do with being a woman or not."

 In November 2024, Beckwith addressed a story posted in Indiana University's student newspaper, the Indiana Daily Student, in a post on X. The front-page story featured president-elect Donald Trump and critical remarks made about him by former members of his cabinet.
 He called the IDS story "WOKE propaganda" and wrote that "[t]his type of elitist leftist propaganda needs to stop or we will be happy to stop it for them."
 In an email to local NBC News affiliate WTHR, Beckwith said he would ensure the IDS "receives no taxpayer support directly or indirectly", though the newspaper's co-editor in chief noted that it receives no taxpayer funds.
 In a follow-up interview with the IDS, Beckwith stated he would protect the newspaper's free speech rights if he felt the stories run by the paper were "fair".

-In February 2025, Indiana Lieutenant Governor Micah Beckwith received a formal written reprimand from Senate President Pro Tempore Rodric Bray.
-The reprimand was issued in response to Beckwith's conduct during legislative sessions, specifically his use of AI-enabled smart glasses and social media activity while the Senate was in session.
-Beckwith reportedly wore smart glasses capable of recording audio and video during private meetings and Senate proceedings, raising concerns about privacy and legislative protocol.
-Additionally, he posted on the social media platform X during active sessions, including prematurely announcing the passage of legislation before official votes had concluded.
-According to a former senior adviser, Beckwith dismissed the reprimand, allegedly stating: “Too bad, so sad, I’m going to continue behaving that way — get used to it.”